Skip to content

 WantedBy=multi-user.target

-chmod +x /usr/local/bin/disk4-watchdog.sh
+chmod +x /usr/local/bin/disk3-watchdog.sh

 systemctl daemon-reload

-systemctl enable disk4-watchdog
+systemctl enable --now disk3-watchdog

 System Configuration